EwanLyon/beginner-layouts/README.md

 # Beginner Layouts
 **DO NOT USE POLYMER WHEN STARTING A NEW BUNDLE.
-IT IS NOT RECOMMENDED AS IT IS BECOMMING DEPRECATED**
+IT IS NOT RECOMMENDED AS IT IS BECOMING DEPRECATED**

 This is a tutorial and example based layout used to teach people about [NodeCG](http://github.com/nodecg/nodecg).